Approximate Post-Selective Inference for Regression with the Group LASSO

-where $\eta > 0$ is a predetermined step size, $\pi_S$ denotes our surrogate selection-informed posterior, $\epsilon^{(K)}\sim N(0, \chi)$, our Gaussian proposal \citep{shang2015covariance} and we plug in the expression for the gradient of the surrogate posterior from Theorem \ref{thm2}.
+where $\eta > 0$ is a predetermined step size, $\pi_E(\beta_E\ | \ \widehat{\beta}_E, N_E)$ denotes our surrogate selection-informed posterior at the parameter vector $\beta_E$, $\epsilon^{(K)}\sim N(0, \chi)$, our Gaussian proposal \citep{shang2015covariance} and we plug in the expression for the gradient of the surrogate posterior from Theorem \ref{thm2}.
 In practice, we set $\eta = 1$ and determine $\chi$ from the inverse of the Hessian of our (negative-log) posterior.
-It bears emphasis that this sampler serves as a representative execution of our methods; more generally, other sampling schemes to deliver inference based upon our selection-informed posterior (and the gradient) are clearly possible.
-We construct credible intervals from the appropriate quantiles in the posterior sample of the parameter for ``Selection-informed" under a diffuse Gaussian prior, and report credible intervals for ``Split" and ``Naive" under the same prior.
+It bears emphasis that this sampler serves as a representative execution of our methods; more generally, other sampling schemes to deliver inference based upon our selection-informed posterior (and its gradient) are clearly possible.
+We construct credible intervals from the appropriate quantiles in the posterior sample of the parameter for ``Selection-informed" under a diffuse Gaussian (selection-informed) prior, i.e. $\pi_E= \mathcal{N}_{|E|} \left( 0, r_0\sigma^2\right)$ and $r_0= 100$.
+Our credible intervals for ``Split" and ``Naive" are reported for the same prior.

 In our experimental findings, we draw attention to comparisons between ``Split" based on an allocation of $r$ fraction of the samples for selecting a group-sparse linear model and ``Selection-informed'' based on the solution of the randomized Group LASSO \eqref{glasso} with a $p$-dimensional isotropic Gaussian randomization variable independent of our response; that is, $\Omega = \tau^2 \cdot I_p$.
 To (approximately) match the amount of information utilized during selection by ``Split" for an honest assessment of inference for the randomized methods, we fix the ratio of randomization variation to the noise level in our response as follows: